slashhsu/slashhsu/README.md

 I thrive on uncovering insights that fuel growth.
 I'm eager to apply my analytical skills to new challenges and create data-driven solutions that make an impact.

+I’m also passionate about basketball data and have worked on several projects based on Yahoo Fantasy Basketball.
-Check out my GitHub for projects and connect with me on Linkedin.
+Check out my GitHub for projects and connect with me on Linkedin!
 Thank you for visiting! ✨💖🧡💛💚💙💜

 • LinkedIn: https://www.linkedin.com/in/han-ling-hsu-20b738216/